Piscotty slam ties it in ninth, A’s beat Giants 8-7 in 10th

 Hunter Pence hit a three-run homer, and Evan Longoria and Mike Yastrzemski also connected to back Johnny Cueto.
 The right-hander struck out five over seven strong innings, allowing two runs, three hits and two walks but had nothing to show for it.

 Longoria homered in the first against late fill-in Jesús Luzardo, moved up a day after A’s opening day starter Frankie Montas was scratched because of tightness in his upper back and neck.
-Montas plans to throw on the side Saturday and could start Sunday.

 Longoria’s two-run single in the fourth chased Luzardo.
 He still had plenty of rest having earned his first career victory last Sunday against the Astros.